sanathbharadwaj/Cognichamp-Driver/README.md

-# PingMe
+# cognichampdriver
-This is the PingMe application.
+This is the cognichampdriver application.
 This is a simple app used to ping other users.